vitoralbiero/afd_dataset_cleaned/README.md

 # AFD Dataset Cleaned
-This repository contains the curated version of the AFD dataset from the paper "A Method for Curation of Web-Scraped Face Image Datasets".
+This repository contains the curated version of the AFD dataset from the paper [A Method for Curation of Web-Scraped Face Image Datasets](https://arxiv.org/abs/2004.03074).

 Get the [curated AFD dataset here].